Apple Inc.: Advertising

 Apple's first slogan, "Byte into an Apple", was coined in the late 1970s.
 From 1997 to 2002, the slogan "Think different" was used in advertising campaigns, and is still closely associated with Apple.
 Apple also has slogans for specific product lines—for example, "iThink, therefore iMac" was used in 1998 to promote the iMac, and "Say hello to iPhone" has been used in iPhone advertisements.
 "Hello" was also used to introduce the original Macintosh, Newton, iMac ("hello (again)"), and iPod.

-From the introduction of the Macintosh in 1984, with the 1984 Super Bowl advertisement to the more modern Get a Mac adverts, Apple has been recognized for its efforts toward effective advertising and marketing for its products.
+From the introduction of the Macintosh in 1984, with the Super Bowl XVIII advertisement "1984" to the more modern Get a Mac adverts, Apple has been recognized for its efforts toward effective advertising and marketing for its products.
 However, claims made by later campaigns were criticized, particularly the 2005 Power Mac ads.
-Apple's product advertisements gained significant attention as a result of their eye-popping graphics and catchy tunes.
-Musicians who benefited from an improved profile as a result of their songs being included on Apple advertisements include Canadian singer Feist with the song "1234" and Yael Naïm with the song "New Soul".
+Apple's product advertisements gained significant attention as a result of their graphics and song choice.
+Musicians who benefited from an improved profile as a result of their songs being included on Apple advertisements include Canadian singer Feist with the song "1234" and Yael Naim with the song "New Soul".